Jira tracker · Side-by-side review

 Jira integration model

-Planim Two-way worklog sync through your personal API token, on every tier
+Planim Two-way worklog sync through user-level OAuth or a local API-token fallback, on every tier

 Hubstaff OAuth via Jira Application Links; requires a Jira admin to set up; bidirectional, but drops seconds on write-back